Finding Strength, happiness and balance in your running

 One foot in front of the other

-While Emelie offers excellent training tips, the main take-away is spontaneity.
+While Emelie offers excellent training tips, the main takeaway is spontaneity.
 Rather than be rigidly tied to a fixed schedule, Emelie prefers to self-coach.
 For her, “The trick is to see your training as something playful, something you want to return not something you have to do.”
-As someone who has run longer distance trail and snowshoe events, as long as I get in the requisite miles, I too prefer to run by “feel.”
+As someone who has run long-distance trail and snowshoe events, as long as I get in the requisite miles, I to prefer to run by “feel.”
 And I bet you do too.
 How many times have you, like Emelie, extended a run just to discover what was at the top of a mountain or where a particular trail led?

 Her goal is an attempt to strike a balance between the predictable and the unknown, and more importantly to recognise the necessity of that balance to her life as an athlete and a contented human being.

 Not a bad lesson for all of us!